top of page

 How does one small dinghy boast so much?
 The answer lies between our novel production method and an understanding of what makes a boat useful for certain tasks.
 A boat that tries to do everything often does nothing well but a boat built to do what you want will do everything you need.

-We've built a few of these now and there are a few consistent themes which is why we now offer this dinghy in 3 pre-defined packages; the Dam Buster, the Cruiser and New Caledonia.
+We've built a few of these now and there are a few consistent themes which is why we now offer this dinghy in 4 pre-defined packages; the Dam Buster, the mule, the Cruiser and New Caledonia.
 No fuss, just remember to pick your colour and we're confident you'll get everything the brochure states.

 If you know your boats or need something special we've still got your back at no extra cost.
 Our novel manufacturing process allows us to switch out parts, add bits and pieces, or finesse the final result to meet your boating desire.